Withdraw BTC

 The button flow

-- Read the preview.
-Total BTC out, network fee, and the destination address (full, untruncated).
+Read the preview.
+Amount sent, network fee, change returned (if any), and the destination address (full, untruncated).

 The Confirm screen has ❌ Cancel alongside ✅ Confirm Send, and a 💰 Wallet shortcut if you want to bail back without sending.